 There is no doubt that there are different cultural factors between same-sex attracted male communities and opposite-sex attracted communities, however blaming negative traits exhibited by gay men as being indicative of their sexual orientation is nothing else but an example of how deeply internalized homophobia goes in our societies.

-Men in our society have grown up through life being told messages that being Gay, is weak, abnormal, deviant as well as an invitation to receive judgment and discrimination.
+Men in our society have grown up life being told messages that being Gay, is weak, abnormal, and deviant as well as an invitation to receive judgment and discrimination.
 Working with men who are in denial or are afraid of their sexual attraction to other men, often takes much unpacking of these negative influences and replacing them with the importance of being true to yourself.